The Bahamas: Economy

 In terms of GDP per capita, the Bahamas is one of the wealthiest countries in the Americas.
 Its currency (the Bahamian dollar) is kept at a 1-to-1 peg with the US dollar.
+The International Monetary Fund's 2023 report states that the Bahamas has improved its financial stability since the pandemic.
+The country has increased its revenue and begun lowering its fiscal deficit, helped by the return of tourism and financial reforms.
+However, the report also warns that the Bahamas continues to face risks from global economic shifts, climate threats, and its dependence on imported goods.

 The Bahamas relies heavily on tourism to generate most of its economic activity.
 Tourism as an industry accounts for about 70 per cent of the Bahamian GDP and provides jobs for about half of the country's workforce.
+Tourism makes up a large part of the Bahamas' economy, and the COVID-19 pandemic showed the risks of relying so heavily on it.
+A 2023 study found that the Bahamas experienced one of the biggest drops in tourism in the region, which pushed leaders to explore ways to build a stronger and more diverse economy.
+The study notes that although tourism is recovering, progress has been uneven, and the country has focused heavily on rebuilding visitor confidence and promoting sustainable tourism.
 The Bahamas attracted 5.8 million visitors in 2012, more than 70 per cent of whom were cruise visitors.

-In 2024, The Bahamas recorded a new tourism high of about 11.22 million visitors (air and sea combined), up ≈16% from 2023.
+In 2024, the Bahamas recorded a new tourism high of about 11.22 million visitors (air and sea combined), up ≈16% from 2023.

 Agriculture and manufacturing form the third largest sector of the Bahamian economy, representing 5–7% of total GDP.
 An estimated 80 per cent of the Bahamian food supply is imported.
 Major crops include onions, okra, tomatoes, oranges, grapefruit, cucumbers, sugar cane, lemons, limes and sweet potatoes.

 Access to biocapacity in the Bahamas is much higher than the world average.
 In 2016 the Bahamas had 9.2 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person.
 In 2016 the Bahamas used 3.7 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use less biocapacity than the Bahamas contains.
 As a result, the Bahamas is running a biocapacity reserve.